 This is a small collection of banking material collated and donated to Nuffield College Library by Professor H.A.
 Shannon.
 Professor Shannon worked at the London School of Economics and University of Bristol, followed by some years on the staff at the International Monetary Fund.

 Robert Shedden’s family was a junior branch of the Scottish family, Shedden of Roughwood.
-He married Millicent Munro and had one child Ellen, who married Henry George Cary of Tor Bay in 1821 or 1827.
 In 1822 he was Deputy Lieutenant and Sheriff of Hampshire.
 There is only one box of papers and they throw very little additional light on his life in general.
-They may be of interest to researchers in two very separate fields however.
 One set of papers result from his period as Deputy Lieutenant and Sheriff and specifically concern the rural agitation in Hampshire at that time, the other contains some of the records of his financial transactions, most notably those involving railway shares.
 There are also some more miscellaneous items.

 Shortt, E. (1862-1935)